Managing your credit cards online

 Manage your spending

 Many digital credit card platforms also give users the ability to categorize and analyze their spending and export data into other banking and budgeting programs.
-For example, in BBVA Online Banking, you can easily link your credit card to your online banking so you can manage all your accounts, create a budget and track your spending conveniently in one place.
+For example on many platforms you can easily link your credit card to your online banking so you can manage all your accounts, create a budget and track your spending conveniently in one place.

 Manage rewards programs